jharp/UpDEnhanced/README.md

 7. Unzip the downloaded file.
 8. Go into the unzipped folder, and traverse down the folders until you find a folder named BepInEx.
 You should also find 3 other files at the same level.
 9. Copy the one folder BepInEx and the 3 other files to the **Destination** folder above.
+10. Close any prior opened copies of Fantasy Grounds or Fantasy Grounds Updater.
-10. Go up one folder from the **Destination** folder and launch FantasyGroundsUpdater.exe
+11. Go up one folder from the **Destination** folder and launch FantasyGroundsUpdater.exe
-11. Determine that the install worked by observing the "Update" button is now "Update...".  **If you do not see "Update..." then the install is incorrect.**
+12. Determine that the install worked by observing the "Update" button is now "Update...".  **If you do not see "Update..." then the install is incorrect.**
-12. Once you confirm the install is correct, obtain a license at https://forge.fantasygrounds.com/shop/items/944/view
+13. Once you confirm the install is correct, obtain a license at https://forge.fantasygrounds.com/shop/items/944/view

 **Quick Overview -- OSX/Linux**
 1. Contact me on discord and if enough people desire this then I will find a way to test it.